econtanaka/JODE_Moro_Moslehi_Tanaka/README.md

 There are two subfolders, "cross_country_data" and "stata," in this repository.

-(1) The "cross_country_data" subfolder contains an Excel sheet ("marriage.xlsx") a Stata data file ("marriage.dta") that has population data by marital status for all the OECD countries in our sample from 1900 to 2000.
+## (1) The "cross_country_data" subfolder
+This subfolder contains an Excel sheet ("marriage.xlsx") a Stata data file ("marriage.dta") that has population data by marital status for all the OECD countries in our sample from 1900 to 2000.

 - The data in the "marriage.xls" and "marriage.dta" are the same, and are from each country's census records.